Sora - AI video generator

 Employment.
 Sora is seen as likely to negatively impact the creative industries, including potentially causing the loss of jobs such as actors, writers and production crews.

 Environment.
-Given its high energy consumption and associated carbon emissions, Sora is reckoned to cause significant environmental damage.
+Given its high energy consumption and associated carbon emissions, Sora and Sora 2 are reckoned likely to cause significant environmental damage.

 February 2025.
 Sora AI video generator accused of perpetuating sexist, racist bias